nuvo/orca/README.md

 orca get env --name $SRC_NS --kube-context $SRC_KUBE_CONTEXT -o md
 ```

-This will print the list of currently installed charts in Mardown format.
+This will print the list of currently installed charts in Markdown format.

 ### Prepare for disaster recovery